CreepNT/VitaLoaderRedux/README.md

 # VitaLoader Redux
-PlayStation®Vita ELF-PRX loader for Ghidra
+A Ghidra extension for PlayStation®Vita reverse engineers!
+This extension contains a loader for ELF-PRX modules, MeP-c5 processor and helper scripts.

 ## Features
-Redux can be used in place of the ELF loader provided by Ghidra to load exectuables in ELF-PRX format targetting the PlayStation®Vita platform. **This loader does NOT support standard ELF executables - only use it for ELFs in PRX format.**
+Redux can be used in place of the ELF loader provided by Ghidra to load executables in ELF-PRX format targeting the PlayStation®Vita platform. **This loader does NOT support standard ELF executables - only use it for ELFs in PRX format.**

 - Loads ELF files with SCE types (`ET_SCE_EXEC`, `ET_SCE_RELEXEC`, `ET_SCE_PSP2RELEXEC`) and standard types (`ET_REL`, `ET_EXEC`, `ET_CORE` ***in PRX format***)
 - Locates and marks up all module entrypoints